Horacjusz/AVS_TASK/README.md

 - Light states are updated **immediately after any command**, including adding vehicles.
 - If a road is marked as good to go, but the current command is not `step`, its light is yellow (the last bit in the lights bitmask indicates whether the command is `step`).
 - Thanks to this scoring-based selection, roads that experience long waiting times are guaranteed to eventually receive green light — preventing starvation.
 - Diagonal traffic movements (e.g., north → east and south → west) are not considered to be in conflict.
-The simulation assumes that the intersection platform is sufficiently large to accommodate all vehicles in such scenarios, however it can be changed if needed, because it is controlled by a simple logic function
+The simulation assumes that the intersection platform is sufficiently large to accommodate all vehicles in such scenarios, however it can be changed if needed, because it is controlled by a simple logic function.
+- Vehicles are allowed to turn back to the road they came from (e.g., north → north), enabling flexible routing.

 ---